jacobSingh/osx-dns-quickswitch/README.md

 I have no idea why and don't care enough to figure it out.

+Changing this on mac is a pain in the ass which requires you going to network settings and clicking around every time.

 This little script will toggle a 3rd party DNS provider of your choosing.

 ## Usage: